jbakse/site_builder/docs/noise/index.md

 ### Modify the Mapping Noise Example
-1. This example shows several ways of mapping noise.
+1. This example shows several ways to map noise.
 Comment in and out each example, and compare the results.

 ### Modify the Grass Example
 1. Study the code and get a general idea of how it works.